Curlin: Notable progeny

-Curlin also sired champion filly Rachel Alexandra's only son, Jess's Dream (aka Taco), who won a stunning maiden victory at Saratoga before being retired due to injury to stand at stud in Ocala, Florida.
-He sired his first graded stakes winner when his colt Chess's Dream won the Grade 3 Kitten's Joy Stakes in January 2021.
+Curlin also sired champion filly Rachel Alexandra's only son, Jess's Dream (aka Taco), who broke his maiden at Saratoga before being retired due to injury to stand at stud in Ocala, Florida.
+He sired his first graded stakes winner when his son Chess's Dream won the Grade 3 Kitten's Joy Stakes in January 2021.
 He also produced stakes winners Intrepid Daydream, Dreaming of Snow, Sweet Dani Girl, Chacalosa, Intrepid Dream, and Beth's Dream.
 Jess's Dream was retired from stud in Florida at the end of 2023, was gelded, and was being trained to be a track "pony" for Stonestreet when he developed unrelated laminitis and was humanely euthanized in early 2024.